+44 (0)2476 393889sales@unifabs.eu

 Many metals can be formed into sheets, including steel, aluminium, copper, brass, tin, nickel, and titanium.
 Precious metals such as silver, gold and platinum can also be produced in sheet form.

 Components often begin with punching or cutting to create the required shape.
-Punching is the process of creating a perforation or form by applying force to create either an indent or to cut through the material.
-It is often performed on a CNC punch press machine using a punch tool and mating ‘die’ at high speeds to produce the desired pattern.
+Punching creates a perforation or form by applying force, either indenting or cutting through the material.
+It is usually performed on a CNC punch press, where a punch tool and mating die work at high speeds to produce the desired pattern.

-Laser cutting involves using a highly focused light beam (laser) to cut through a sheet of material.
-This cutting method achieves the desired result by melting, burning, vaporising, or blowing away material with a jet of gas, leaving a high-quality cut surface finish.
+Laser cutting uses a highly focused light beam (laser) to cut through a sheet of material.
+The laser melts, burns, vaporises or blows away material with a jet of gas, leaving a precise cut and clean surface finish.

-Sheet metal welding is typically one of the final processes that occurs prior to any coating, finishing or assembly work.
-Welding is the process of turning individual components into welded assemblies through the use of MIG, TIG, spot and robotic welding.
+Sheet metal welding is typically one of the final fabrication processes before coating, finishing or sub-assembly work.
+Welding joins individual components into assemblies using techniques such as MIG, TIG, spot, laser or robotic welding.

-There are many different metals that can be processed in sheet form, the most common being steel, stainless steel and aluminium.
+There are many different metals that can be processed in sheet form.
+The most common at Unifabs are mild steel, stainless steel and aluminium.
+We also work with pre-galv, Zintec and brass.

-Each of our manufacturing service pages details the materials we typically process.
+These materials are shaped, cut and joined through fabrication processes to create precise components and assemblies.
+Each of our service pages details the materials we typically process. as well as the technologies and capabilities we have in-house.
 If you have different requirements, please contact us to discuss them.

-Many products you use or encounter daily have undergone a metal fabrication process or include sheet metal components.
-This includes everything from your household appliances, like your boiler or washing machine, to parts of your car.
+Many products you encounter daily have undergone a metal fabrication process or include sheet metal components.
+This includes everything from household appliances, like your boiler or washing machine, to parts of your car.
 Whether it’s a simple bracket or a more complex structure, Unifabs has extensive experience across a wide range of industries.
-We produce various metal fabricated products for the UK market, including parts for tractors, doors and enclosures, self-service food kiosks, and more.
-Check out sectors or case studies for more information on types of sheet metal fabricated products.
+We produce a variety of metal fabricated products for the UK market, including parts for tractors, doors and enclosures, self-service food kiosks, and more.
+Check out our sectors or case studies pages for more examples of sheet metal fabricated products.

 We’re proud of every product we make